solita/solita.github.com/_posts/2016-09-15-Real-time-deployment.md

 on the tests and run the tests automatically, it made sense to deploy the new version to test or even production environments as soon as possible.

 This is all fine and good, and while some organizations have not already embraced and mastered the CD, others are already front-running the mainstream hype train.
-Continous Delivery certainly requires certain discipline and professional conduct from the developers to succeed, but so many have now mastered this that it certainly doesn't require inhuman abilities and intelligence.
-The tools and "DevOps companies" like [Heroku](https://www.heroku.com/) also make it easier to get aboard the hype train.
+Continous Delivery certainly requires certain discipline and professional conduct from the developers to succeed, but it certainly doesn't require inhuman abilities and intelligence.
+The tools and "DevOps companies" like [Heroku](https://www.heroku.com/) make it easy to get aboard the hype train now.

 ![All aboard the hype train](/img/real-time-deployment/hypetrain.png)